riuzzoda/QuickNatRepository/README.md

 Repository<Company> repository = new Repository<>(Company.class);
 ```

-You can also specify custom field getters and setters for the entity:
+You can specify custom field getters and setters for the entity:

 ```java
 public class CompanyRepository extends Repository<Company> {